Customer Feedback Tools: A Quick Guide

 This real-time feedback can be incredibly valuable.
 For example, a customer struggling to find a specific feature on your website can quickly message you for help.
 This solves their immediate problem and alerts you to a potential user experience issue you can address.

-Email feedback systems
+Email feedback tools

 Email is one of the oldest and most widely used forms of digital communication.
 Businesses can use email feedback systems to gather customer feedback through targeted surveys or simple email replies.